-– By transporting a “mimic” of the heart, outside of the source participant’s body, a recipient can touch this very central part of the source participant’s nature.
+By transporting a “mimic” of the heart, outside of a participant’s body, another person can touch this very central part of the participant’s nature.
 In the case of “Hand to Heart”, the embodiment principle is mediated by the senses of sight, sound and touch, so the recipient participant is gifted an intimate, physical connection to the source participant.

 The “Hand to Heart” project establishes a vulnerability for the participants.
 The two participants, source and recipient, establish a direct link between their sensory frameworks.

 The source participant develops a visceral awareness of the environment’s effect upon their own physiological state and then, by extension, their conscious state.

 The idea of the heart “mimic” is central to this art project because the heart has deep and abiding connections to the emotional and motivational foundational states that support judgement.